Buffett succession gains clarity as Berkshire promotes Abel, Jain

 He declined to say how long he expected to remain at the helm but said: “Ten years would be a long time.”

-Berkshire has more than 90 operating units including the BNSF railroad, Geico auto insurance, Dairy Queen ice cream, Fruit of the Loom underwear, See’s Candies, and a variety of industrial and chemical operations.

-While Berkshire remains best known for insurance and reinsurance, that sector now generates only about one-fourth of operating results as the company has diversified.

-Abel, who grew up in Alberta, joined Berkshire Hathaway Energy in 1992.
+Abel, who grew up in Alberta, Canada, joined Berkshire Hathaway Energy in 1992.
 His Iowa-based unit now runs several power companies in the United States, Canada and Britain, as well as natural gas pipelines and solar and wind farms.

-Jain, who joined Berkshire in 1986, runs Berkshire’s reinsurance operations, providing coverage against major catastrophes and generating tens of billions of dollars of premiums for Berkshire to invest.
+Jain, who joined Berkshire in 1986, runs the reinsurance operations, providing coverage against major catastrophes and generating tens of billions of dollars of premiums for Berkshire to invest.

+While Berkshire remains best known for insurance and reinsurance, the sector generates only about one-fourth of operating results as the company has diversified.

-Buffett, the world’s third-richest person according to Forbes magazine, has long said Jain has probably made more money for Berkshire than he has.
+Nevertheless, Buffett, the world’s third richest person according to Forbes magazine, has long said Jain has probably made more money for Berkshire than he has.

-Like many investors and analysts, Rolfe considers Abel the favorite to succeed Buffett, in part because of his age and his experience in acquisitions and operations.

-“If Jain become CEO it would be great, but the complexity of the insurance business requires someone there with more day-to-day supervision,” Rolfe said.
+“If Jain become CEO it would be great, but the complexity of the insurance business requires someone there with more day-to-day supervision,” Wedgewood’s Rolfe said.

-Berkshire’s board of directors will grow to 14 members from 12 with the addition of Abel and Jain.

-In the CNBC interview, Buffett repeated that the board, whose members include Microsoft Corp (MSFT.O) co-founder Bill Gates, can install a new chief executive within a day when he steps down, dies or becomes incapacitated.
+In the CNBC interview, Buffett repeated that the board, whose members include Microsoft Corp (MSFT.O) co-founder Bill Gates, can install a new CEO within a day when he steps down, dies or becomes incapacitated.

 Speculation that Abel and Jain were the top candidates grew after Munger singled them out as “world-leading” performers in a 2015 letter to Berkshire shareholders.